kimtaeuk1995/startup_success/README.md

 In 2016, there were $57.4 million in capital flows of Venture Capital financing, going towards 3,718 companies.
 However, based on previous data, the mean period for a start up’s Initial Public Offering (IPO) is 7 years, but there were only 39 companies that went public last year.
 With VCs faced with this 1% chance that an investment will actually be successful, choosing the right founder and startup to bet on can be quite a random process, and is usually done based on quantitative metrics.
 In order to ultimately predict a founder’s likelihood of success.
 I will define success as the startup being able to IPO or M&A and unsuccessful companies as companies that have been around for more than 10 years or have not received funding for more than 3 years.

 # Goal
 The goal of this project is to use machine learning classificaton methods to determine which companies will succeed within 10 years of initial funding.
-Since my focus is in the best interest of VCs, I will focus on getting as much successful companies as I can since success of VCs mainly rest on one or two outliers that can bring them 100x or 500x return such as the case with Facebook or twitter.
+The two main problems that VCs face are 1) Operating in low-information environment and 2) reliance on outliers.
+To elaborate on the second point, success of VCs mainly rest on one or two outliers that can bring them 100x or 500x return that can cover the cost of unsuccessful invesetments in portfolio.
+Keeping that in mind, I want to focus on the fact that VCs do not want to miss out on that one potential unicorn company such as Facebook or Twitter.
+The model will serve as an initial screener in which VCs can then perform due dilligence on.

 # Methodologies
 1. Used Crunchbase API to collect startup data until 2015.